lantelyes/uploadr/README.md

 ```
 /list
 ```
-* GET - Returns a list of files given the supplied query
+##### GET - Returns a list of files given the supplied query

 | Parameter     | Desription
 | ------------- | -------------
-| 'query'       | File name or content query for search
+|   query       | File name or content query for search
-| 'type'        | Type of search to perform, options are 'name', and 'content'
+|   type        | Type of search to perform, options are 'name', and 'content'
-| 'ext'         | tExtentions of files to include in search, options are 'pdf', and 'doc', and 'docx'
+|   ext         | tExtentions of files to include in search, options are 'pdf', and 'doc', and 'docx'

 ### Upload
 #### URL
 ```
 /upload
 ```
-* POST - Saves a file to the server, both in the database and file system
+##### POST - Saves a file to the server, both in the database and file system

 | Data          | Desription
 | ------------- |------------- |
-| 'file'        | file to save
+|   file        | file to save

 ## Installation